houmie/iqvia2/README.md

 ## TODO

-- Check the existence of all email addresses before allowing add/update to return 404 instead of 500
+- Check the existence of all email addresses before allowing update to return 404 instead of 500
 - Handle the database manipulations with a context manager